apify/apify-docs/sources/platform/monitoring/index.md

 ---
 title: Monitoring
-description: Learn how to check the performance of your actors, tasks and storages.
-Validate your data and receive notifications when your jobs succeed or fail.
+description: Learn how to check the performance of your actors and tasks.
+Receive notifications when your jobs or their metrics are not as you expect.
 sidebar_position: 12
 category: guides
 slug: /monitoring